TheRakeshPurohit/codewarrior/README.md

 > web/ = local of javascripts and html and css sources
 > src/ = C source code, this code talking with web socket
 > eggs/ = external modules to search codes using regex
-> conf/whitelist.conf = list of IPs that have  access to the HTTPd server
+> conf/allowlist.conf = list of IPs that have  access to the HTTPd server
 > bin/ = file to execute...
 > doc/ = at construction...
 > lib/ = External libraries
 > cert/ = loads your certificates for TLS here
 ```

+# Extra, Two way hand TLS
+So,you can use TWO way TLS in codewarrior, you need create CA file in cert/ca.pem, so codewarrior
+detect existence of file and load him to use Two way TLS.

-# TODO:
+# Future TODO:
 * Add external Automatons for each language case
 * Add load module with dlopen()
 * Add ReDOS validator at regex calls